adulfan/devstak_d8/provisioning/roles/mongodb/README.md

 # MongoDB

-This is a role to install and configure MongoDB Server and Client inside the host VM according to your project standards and needs.
+This is a role to install and configure MongoDB Server and Client inside the guest VM according to your project standards and needs.

 * https://www.mongodb.org